 Metered water use data provided by the Town of Canandaigua includes water use for all properties.
-Water use estimates are based on residential and commercial properties with the total demand averaged over each.
-Within the meter data are readings for agricultural properties.
-Their use is included in the demands applied to the property types.
+Water use estimates are based on residential and commercial properties with

 One agricultural property of note is the Knopf Farm, a Dairy that used over 194,000 gallons in the third quarter of 2016.
 This represents an average day demand of 21,800 gallons per day.
 A paper, Scientific Data for Developing Water Budgets on a Dairy (J.P.
 Harner, ect., March 6-8, Reno, NV) studied water use at several dairies and concluded that the annual daily water required for a lactating cow ranges from 57 gallons per day to 72 gallons per day.
 Water use includes (not an exhaustive list) consumption by the herd, cleaning and cooling.
 This indicates that the size of the Knopf heard is between 300 to 380 head.
 The Knopf Farm is located on Cooley Road in the Northern zone of the Canandaigua Consolidated service area.
 The Knopf farm water supply is provided through the West Street Pump Station.